HexiPi/contact-form/README.md

     //The optional custom subheading that would be displayed subHeading?: string,

+    //The optional custom "OK" message that would be displayed formSubmitOKMsg?: string,

+    //The optional custom "ERROR" message that would be displayed formSubmitErrorMsg?: string,

     //The result of the form submission (one of the options of the FormRes enum)
     formSubmitResult: FormRes,

     //The callback that is executed after the form is submitted
-    //The 'formData' parameter holds the data that was submitted on the form
+    //The "formData" parameter holds the data that was submitted on the form
-    //of the type 'ContactFormSubmissionData'
+    //of the type "ContactFormSubmissionData"
     onSubmitCallback: (formData: ContactFormSubmissionData) => void,

     //The callback that is executed after the form is reset
     formSubmitResultReset: () => void
 };
 ````
 #### <u>Note:</u> Most attributes are technically optional since they already have default values assigned to them.
-However the ones that are actually optional (marked with a '?') will not be shown or used by default (with the exception of the default headings). __All callback functions are required if you actually want the form to work properly.__
+However the ones that are actually optional (marked with a "?") will not be shown or used by default (with the exception of the default headings). __All callback functions are required if you actually want the form to work properly.__
 <br>

 ### Below are the __default values__: